Aarongoldmananalyst/NEON-HR-ANALYTICS-CASE-STUDY-Employee-Attrition-Workforce-Insights/README.md

 # ✨ About This Project

-This project uncovers why employees leave, which departments are at risk, how compensation affects attrition, and what demographic trends reveal about the workforce.
+This project reveals why employees leave, which departments are at risk, how compensation affects attrition, and what demographic trends reveal about the workforce.

 The neon-themed Power BI dashboard and SQL-based transformations deliver insights that enable HR leaders to: